New Opera on a Gender-Affirmation Pioneer Is Authored by Mount Sinai Neuroradiologist

 “The Institute for Advanced Medicine has its roots in providing care for people with HIV/AIDS,” said Michael Mullen, MD, Director of the Institute.
 “We offer special programs specifically for this population, for example to help them adjust to their medications, to ensure HIV-negative patients take PrEP to keep them from becoming HIV positive, addressing uncontrolled viral load in patients, and coordinating care for patients who do not have enough, or any, insurance.”

 “Mount Sinai Health System has made an enormous commitment to equity in health care,” said Dr. Charney.
-“Not only is this Center home to a wide range of health care services, it also houses the Diversity and Innovation Hub, a unique community-driven incubator that tackles disparities resulting from social determinants of health.”
+“Not only is this Center home to a wide range of health care services, it also houses the Discovery and Innovation Hub, a unique community-driven incubator that tackles disparities resulting from social determinants of health.”

 The commitment to mental health is further supported through the behavioral health services provided at the Mount Sinai-Harlem Health Center.
 A dedicated team of psychiatrists, psychologists, and social workers offers a range of behavioral health programs, including the Child and Adolescent Psychiatry Outpatient Program, the Adult Outpatient Service, the Partial Hospital Program, and the Center for Intensive Treatment of Personality Disorders.